 Please tell us about sporting events you have taken part in or have coming up.

-In the last 2 years I’ve done 3 full IRONMAN races, countless 70.3 races, countless sprint distance races, and many online Virtual Ironman races where I have been placed in the top 10 for my age group.
-Here's a snippet of some recent results below:
+Between 2018 and 2021 I've done 5 full IRONMAN races.
+I have done more than 10 (half ironman) 70.3 races, countless sprint distance races, and many online Virtual Ironman races where I have been placed in the top 10 for my age group.

 - IRONMAN PB - 12hours 6mins (Copenhagen 2018)

 - Half IRONMAN Cotswolds 2021 -PB 5hrs 28mins – Bike split 5th/138 Age Group & 7th Female/211

 - 1st Female 2020 - Cycling Time Trial Castle Combe 10 miles

 - 3rd Female at 2 events 2019 - Cycling Time Trial Castle Combe 10 miles

 - 4th /31 Age Group and 12th /175 Female 2019 - Eaton and Dorney Sprints JLL